Vineyard of gaillac

-Altough Gaillac was founded in 972 the vineyard that bears his name was planted in the first century BC by the Romans.
+Although Gaillac was founded in 972 the vineyard that bears this name was planted in the first century BC by the Romans.
 Each new wine harvest gave credentials to the land.
 Vineyard and terroir became intrinsically linked.

-From the 9th century the monks of the Benedictine abbey of Saint Michel at Gaillac have perfected them know-how so much so the wine was appreciated on all the good tables.
+From the 9th century the monks of the Benedictine abbey of Saint Michel at Gaillac have perfected the know-how so much so that the wine was appreciated on all the good tables.

-The vineyard was really established in 7th century thanks to the Gaillac, Lisle and Rabastens consuls, who creates the first charters defining quality standards to be used : grape variety, wood essence for the barrels, harvests date…
+The vineyard was really established in 7th century thanks to the Gaillac, Lisle and Rabastens consuls, who created the first charters defining quality standards to be used : grape variety, wood essence for the barrels, harvest dates…

-During this period the port of Gaillac flourish and the wine is exported all over France and neighbouring countries.
+During this period the port of Gaillac flourished and the wine was exported all over France and neighbouring countries.

-After the Phylloxera crisis, at the end of 19th century, new standards increase the value of the wine : definition of the AOC geographical area in 1922, white AOC in 1938 and red AOC in 1970.
+After the Phylloxera crisis, at the end of 19th century, new standards imposed increased the value of the wine : definition of the AOC geographical area in 1922, white AOC in 1938 and red AOC in 1970.

-- Mauzac is a traditionnal variety of the Gaillacois, who results in sweet and slightly sour wines.
+- Mauzac is a traditionnal variety of the Gaillacois, that results in sweet and slightly sour wines.

 - Loin de l’œil is a very old variety you can find only around Gaillac.
-The name comes from Len de l’el provided by the local dialect Occitan.
-The cluster comes with very long stalk, that’s explain why the grape is placed away from the eye that initially form it.
+The name comes from Len de l’el provided by the local Occitan dialect.
+The cluster comes with a very long stalk, which explains why the grape is placed away from the eye that initially form it.
 The wine’s taste is very subtle with floral tones.

 - Muscadelle results in soft, heady, sourness and slightly aromatic wines (acacia, honeysuckle…)

-- Sauvignon results in dry an aromatic white wines
+- Sauvignon results in dry, aromatic white wines

 - Duras is one of the oldest variety of Gaillac.
 It can be recognized by sipcy aromatic wine.